phpro/grumphp/doc/tasks.md

         yamllint: ~
 ```

-Every task has it's own default configuration.
+Every task has its own default configuration.
 It is possible to overwrite the parameters per task.

 ## Tasks